 “Anna.
 Please do not argue, darling.
 We have to do what the Bobbies say.
 Just keep hold of my hand and don’t let go,” my mother says firmly, awkwardly steering the cart through a maze of travelers.

-From behind the concrete pillars, police officers with enormous German Shepherds materialize and begin to scour the area that is quickly disintegrating into chaos.
+From behind the concrete pillars, police officers with enormous German Shepherds materialize and begin to scour the quickly disintegrating area into chaos.
 A woman dressed in a brightly colored sari, her ample belly peaking from beneath the fabric, talks animatedly to her husband, who struggles to steer their own luggage cart stacked high with cases.
 A frantic Japanese businessman in a crisp pinstriped suit brushes past me.
 Still, he is quickly intercepted by a police officer and turned in the opposite direction—an elderly couple dressed in dark, wool clothing trudge beside us with their nearly empty cart.

 When the woman comes close, the smell of fried onions and sweat lingers a little too long, and I turn my head towards my mother’s suede-covered arm.
 The two strangers speak in broken English that sounds like my father when he phones his Ukrainian friends in Canada to talk about medicine, land, and beekeeping before his words collapse into a riddle of a language I cannot decipher.

-Near the Arrivals hall entrance, dozens of people hold placards with names written in thick black marker.
+Near the Arrivals hall entrance, dozens of people hold placards with names written in thick black markers.
 These strangers hover, looking expectantly into the faces of travelers streaming towards the exits.
 An older man dressed in a tweed suit dabs his eyes intermittently with his handkerchief and waves a piece of cardboard with a girl’s name.
 “I am waiting for my granddaughter, but she has not come through Arrivals yet,” he tells the police officer in an agitated voice.
 “She is only eleven years old, her mother has died in a car crash, and I am her only family left.
 She is coming from America.
 I have to meet her,” the man whimpers.

-I watch the police officer calmly turn the man around by his shoulders and tell him in a firm but kind voice that he is sure that his granddaughter will be all right.
+I watch the police officer calmly turn the man around by his shoulders and tell him in a firm but the kind voice that he is sure that his granddaughter will be all right.
 I cannot look away from the consuming sadness on this man’s face and keep him in my sight until he, too, melts into a sea of people.

 Though a suspicious package will later be located in the Heathrow complex, an explosive is not found.
 However, seventeen days after our arrival, a bomb planted by members of the I.R.A. will cause extensive damage in the Houses of Parliament and injure eleven people.
 Another bomb blast with the I.R.A. imprint but not an admission of responsibility will kill one person and injure forty-one others at the Tower of London, days after my family’s visit to this historic site.